 UEFA Nations League Finals 2021 Betting Offers

 Before the inaugural Nations League in 2018/19 many were wondering why we have another international football tournament interrupting an already packed club schedule.
 The reasoning behind the UEFA Nations League however isn’t to increase the number of games played but rather change the nature of the matches, reducing the number of meaningless international friendlies and replacing them with a more competitive tournament.
-It is also designed to get the bigger national teams playing each other more often.
+It is also designed to get national teams that are more matched in ability playing each other more often.